arne-z/BachelorThesis/ExperimentSetup.md

 Time to completion for part two of the task.
 Quality of the result (Fullfillment of the specifications described in the task).
 I am unsure if anything other than time can be measured from the code review.
 Maybe a rating by the reviewer about how confident he is in his review?
---- comments Chris.
+''comments Chris.
 Other interesting measurements: perceived difficulty, confidence, previous experience with similar task, coding skill.
-These all could be used to run a correlation analysis with the quality of the results.
+These all could be used to run a correlation analysis with the quality of the results.''

 ## Debrief